 1. Preheat the oven to 190°C (375°F) Gas 5

 2. Cut the pumpkin in half and scrape out the seeds and pulp

-3. Place the pumpkin on a baking tray and roast in the oven for 45 minutes or until they are fork tender
+3. Place the pumpkin on a baking tray and roast in the oven for 45 minutes or until fork tender

 4. When it is cool enough to touch, scrape the pumpkin away from the skin and then pulse the flesh using a food processor or mash

-Notes: Can keep in the fridge for up to 3 days.
-Pumpkin puree can be frozen for up to 3-6 months.
+Notes: Can keep in the fridge for up to 3 days or freeze for up to 3-6 months

 Squash stuffed with leeks